Can Psychological Problems Cause ED And Libido Problems?

 Guilt is a sensation you normally feel when you do something that is against ‘the rules’ or ‘the norms’.

-You experience guilt when you do, or have done, something you ‘know’ you shouldn’t do.
+You experience guilt when you do, or have done, something you ‘know’ you shouldn’t do / have done.

 Let’s say you are a married family man, but you also have a secret lover.
 This is likely to produce the sensation of guilt.

 Or perhaps you some time ago committed a serious crime.
-This may probably do the same.
+This will probably do the same.

 This will often take up a significant amount of mental space.
 It will often make you worry, think twice, be on guard, and make you feel dishonest.